jwlunsford/forestry_scripts/cruising_tools/pmrc_site_index/Readme.md

 22  | 74 | 1.1
 24  | 79 | 1.2
 22  | 84 | 1.1

+The '5YG' field is for 5 year growth increments taken from a core sample.
+These values are NOT optional, so if you want to exclude growth data then zero out the values in this column.

 ## How to use PMRC_SI:
 You will need a recent version of Python (3.x) installed on your local machine.